nhsbsa/nhsbsa-digital-playbook/src/design/design-tools-resources.md

 ---
 layout: article
 title: "Tools and resources"
-description: "Where to start with tools and resources..."
+description: "Where to start with tools and resources"
 tags: design
-order: 4
+order: 5
 ---

 ## Tools

 ### Slack

+We use Slack to connect with other people working on digital services across government, we also use it within Digital to communicate with each other informally.

-Within Digital we use Slack to communicate with each other.
-The [NHSBSA Digital Service](https://nhsbsadigitalservices.slack.com/) workspace is open to anyone with an `@nhsbsa.nhs.uk` email address and has various channels ranging from project specific chats to dad jokes!
+The [NHSBSA Digital Service](https://nhsbsadigitalservices.slack.com/) workspace is open to anyone with an `@nhsbsa.nhs.uk` email address and has various channels ranging from foodies to dad jokes!

 ### Microsoft Teams

 We are a hybrid organisation and because of that our video conferencing tool of choice is Microsoft Teams.
 To login, use your `@nhsbsa.nhs.uk` email address.

-Microsoft Teams is also useful when you need to contact people from across the organisation i.e. not within Digital
+Microsoft Teams is also used to communicate with others from across the entire NHSBSA organisation.

 ### Miro

 [Miro](https://miro.com/) is our 'digital whiteboarding' tool of choice which enables distributed teams to brainstorm and collaborate with each other.

-To get an NHS BSA account, email [digiadmin@nhsbsa.nhs.uk](mailto:digiadmin@nhsbsa.nhs.uk)
+To get an NHSBSA account, email [digiadmin@nhsbsa.nhs.uk](mailto:digiadmin@nhsbsa.nhs.uk)

 ### Atlassian (JIRA / Confluence)